Four focused tracks ensure every expert finds what matters most to their practice. Content Tailored to Your Professional Discipline

 09:00 - 9:50

-The Evolving nature of Sports Nutrition
+KEYNOTE: The Evolving nature of Sports Nutrition

 Prof. Louise Burke shares a high-level overview of how sports nutrition has progressed—from carb-loading to personalized fueling strategies—and what the latest science means for enhancing elite performance in today’s competitive landscape.